If not this, what?

 The trigger

-Caught between ruthless working hours, family health emergencies, and the quiet dread of letting a once-in-a-lifetime idea slip away, I felt a constant pressure building in my head.
+Caught between ruthless working hours, caregiving, and the quiet dread of letting a once-in-a-lifetime idea slip away, I felt a constant pressure building in my head.

 Day after day, it stopped being abstract.
 It showed up physically: anxiety, restlessness, goosebumps, flashes of anger, even hives.
 My body was keeping score.